 Propane is an attractive energy source because it is clean, versatile and efficient.
-It is extracted from natural gas during production and processing and from crude oil during the refining process.
+It is extracted primarily from natural gas during production and processing but may also be extracted from crude oil during the refining process.
 Propane gas can be compressed at low pressures into liquid form.
 When the pressure is reduced, the liquid propane becomes a gas that is ignited and burned to create energy for many different uses.
 Propane is colourless and odourless, so an odourant is added to propane to make it detectable if there is a leak or release.

-Canada produces approximately 15.8(1) billion litres of propane a year.
-Approximately 92% is extracted from natural gas during gas processing operations at field plants or at large straddle plants on major natural gas transportation systems.
-The remaining 8% is extracted from crude oil during the refining process.
+Canada produces approximately 15.0(1) billion litres of propane a year.
+Approximately 85% is extracted from natural gas during gas processing operations at field plants or at large straddle plants on major natural gas transportation systems.
+The remaining 15% is extracted from crude oil during the refining process.